hannahlima1991/Les-Quizzerables/README.md

-Welcome to Lés Quizzerables!
+### Welcome to Lés Quizzerables!
-This App was created to help you have fun during quarantine days.
+- This App was created to help you have fun during quarantine days.
-Created with React,Redux and Bootstrap,this is a fun, intuitive and addictive trivia game that contains 20+ categories in which you can exercise your uselless knowledge and also learn knew things.
+- This is a fun, intuitive and addictive trivia game that contains 20+ categories in which you can exercise your uselless knowledge and also learn knew things.

+### Technologies used:
+- React,
+- Redux
+- Bootstrap,
+- Trivia Db API.

-To run this App locally, simply:
+### To run this App locally, simply:
-*clone the project,
+- Clone the project,
-*open it in your prefered code editor,
+- Open it in your prefered code editor,
-*run npm install,
+- npm install,
-*run npm start.
+- npm start.

-If you would like to experience this app, click here: http://les-quizzerables.surge.sh/
+Live link click here: http://les-quizzerables.surge.sh/

-Now, all you have to do is to have fun !